9 AWS Security Best Practices: Securing Your AWS Cloud

 - Defining responsibilities.
 There should be a clear understanding between stakeholders of what they do to provide security for the entire system.
 Otherwise, security gaps will appear, threatening infrastructure integrity in the cloud and increasing cyberattack risks.
 Conventionally, customers are responsible for their data (and its encryption), network traffic configuration and protection, authentication and access management, and file system encryption.
 All the rest is entrusted to the provider.

 - Ensuring transparency.
-With multiple-cloud approaches practiced by many organizations today (and very often with insufficient knowledge in the field), it becomes increasingly hard for their security experts to supervise all cloud deployments.
+With multiple-cloud approaches practiced by many organizations today (and often with insufficient knowledge in the field), it becomes increasingly hard for their security experts to supervise all cloud deployments.
 CSP security solutions may vary, which turns maintaining consistent visibility across deployments into a challenge.
 To address it, companies must introduce universal security solutions enabling transparency of all cloud-based deployments hired by the organization.

 - Introducing uniform security policies.
-If you employ other AWS consulting services providers' in addition to Amazon, AWS security best practices become insufficient.
+If you employ other AWS consulting services providers' in addition to Amazon, AWS infrastructure security best practices become insufficient.
 Keeping consistent security strategies when dealing with multiple clouds adds headaches to security departments.
 The problem can be solved by creating a single security management platform that enables monitoring and controlling all cloud environments the organization rents.

 Armed with an awareness of the possible challenges, you can start implementing AWS security features.